 Our trainee intakes are relatively small, so we are particularly looking for candidates who are confident and personable as well as intelligent and commercial.
 Our smaller environment means that there is no place to hide, but it also means that there are abundant opportunities to shine – our clients are entrepreneurial and we want our lawyers to show that same drive and enthusiasm.

 Have you got examples of candidates citing improbable activities or experiences to demonstrate skills relevant to becoming a lawyer?

-I don’t have an improbable example, but we recently offered a training contract to a candidate whose non-legal work experience was in private equity, which is perfect for us as it is our key sector focus.
+I don’t have an improbable example, but we offered a training contract to a candidate whose non-legal work experience was in the private equity field, which is perfect for us as it is our key sector focus.
 This shows that the next best thing to legal work experience is gaining some experience in a sector where the clients of the law firms you are interested in operate.

 What is the biggest challenge facing would-be lawyers today?

 Differentiating between firms and actually deciding where to apply is something that most candidates find difficult.
 It is also tough to find the right balance between submitting a number of applications and making sure that each of those applications is of high quality.

 What advice would you give to anyone thinking of joining the legal profession?

 Go back to basics – think about what sort of lawyer you want to be.
 Do you want to act for individuals who are buying houses, making wills, getting divorced and so on?
 Do you want to act for companies and commercial organisations?
 Or do you want a mixture of both?
 Once you have answered that, think about what size of firm you want to join – and if you are attracted to commercial law, whether you want to work on big-ticket corporate deals or something smaller.